 He waved a hand.
 “Grimme gives me whatever I want.
 He’ll not insist.
 You read, write, and work sums?”

 “Aye.”
 She hesitated.
-“Ah, but … I cannot manage the estate outside the bailey walls.
+“Ah, but … I cannot manage the estate outside the inner bailey walls.
 I do not know how.”

 They sat in silence for a few moments, awaiting their suppers, which came promptly, and ate in companionable silence.
 As she ate, she began to wonder if the earl’s father did not deem her fit for duty after all, if perhaps his words were simple courtesy.

-Then he spoke.
 “We will hire a steward together. ’Tis too much for one person.
 I should know.”

 “Ah … mayhap a housekeeper also?
 Once I’ve the house running the way I want, I mean,” she added hastily.
+“We also need carpenters to rebuild almost the whole of the inner bailey.”

-“Aye, of course.
+“Whatever you need, my dear.
 If you can do all you have said, I will die a happy man, knowing my son is in good hands.”

 At that, tears did begin to swell.
 “Do you intend to do so as soon as you have stepped back?”

-“No. I have other plans.
+“Oh, no. I have other plans.
 Should you find yourself in need of help, I would be willing to keep the books, but I would rather not.”

 “The earl said your other candidates were inept.”